Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

 During training, to ensure robustness against both fast and slow motions, we augment the training samples in two ways: randomly selecting event stream of (0.5, 1, 2, 3) seconds for $T=8$ and (4, 8, 16, 32) seconds for $T=64$ as the input, spatially rotating the voxel grid with a random degree between -20 and 20.
-We use parametric LIF neuron with soft reset and retain the backpropagation of reset path in SNNs, where SpikingJelly~\cite{SpikingJelly} is used to implement the model.
+We train the $T=8$ and $T=64$ models for 20 and 25 epochs respectively with batch size being 8 on a single NVIDIA A100 80GB GPU.
+The learning rate starts from 0.01 and is scheduled by CosineAnnealingLR, with maximum epoch of 21 and 26.
 The loss weights $\lambda_{\text{pose}}$, $\lambda_{\text{shape}}$, $\lambda_{\text{trans}}$, $\lambda_{\text{3D}}$ and $\lambda_{\text{2D}}$ are set to be 10, 1, 50, 1 and 10 respectively.
-We train the two models for 20 and 25 epochs respectively with batch size being 8.
-The learning rate starts from 0.01 and is scheduled by CosineAnnealingLR, with maximum epoch number of 21 and 26.
-The models are trained on a single NVIDIA A100 GPU.
+We adjust the weights so that the individual loss components have similar magnitudes, preventing any single loss term from dominating the optimization process.
 For testing, 1 and 8-second event streams are used for $T=8$ and $T=64$ models respectively.